 Gina Lea lives in Garner, NC where she is the Director of Learning and Development for Dunkin Donuts.
 Gina’s first novel Defining Destiny (2014) is women’s fiction with a mystery element.
 Kirkus Review called it “An ideal, frothy beach book.”
 Her second novel in the Destinybay series is a traditional mystery currently in edits.
 Her short story “The Windmills” was published in Carolina Crimes: 21 Tales of Need, Greed, and Dirty Deeds, the second TriSinC anthology.
 Her current work in progress is a magical realism YA mystery.
 Her best critics are her hubby Rob and Zuzu the Wonder Dog!
 Gina is the TriSinC Treasurer.

 Ann Mitchell graduated with a B.S. in Accounting from Appalachian State University in Boone, N.C.
-She's a member of several local writing groups.
 One of her short stories, The Game, has been published in the anthology Carolina Crimes: 19 Tales of Lust, Love and Longing.
 Ann is chapter Webmaven and Secretary.

 Kate Parker grew up reading her mother's collection of mystery books, and now she can't write a story without someone being murdered.
 It's taken her years to convince her husband she hasn't poisoned dinner; that funny taste is because she can't cook.
 As much as she loves vintage clothing and stately architecture, Kate has developed an appreciation of central heating and air conditioning.
 Her first series, the Victorian Bookshop Mysteries, has now been joined by the Deadly series and the Milliner Mysteries.
 All are historical cozies set in London.